 Texas Championship Series (TCS) Allocations (12s–17s)

-2020 allocation will follow suit with the Tour of Texas allocation process.Each qualifier will receive 2 bids in each age group (12s–17s; as long as the division has at least 6 teams registered).
+How were the bids determined?Each qualifier will receive 2 bids in each age group (12s–17s; as long as the division has at least 6 teams registered).
 The rest of the bid allocations will be split using a percentage based on registration #s.

 IMPORTANT: When necessary, we will use match, set, point percentage to break a tie to determine the next eligible team.
 Please note that this does mean we may not go in the exact order of the results shown on AES as the results do not take into consideration the match, set, point percentages.

 What if I earn a Tour bid after accepting a TCS spot?For teams who are competing in more than (1) qualifier and qualify for the Tour of Texas must accept that Tour Bid and drop from the Texas Championship Series.
 There will be no penalty to these teams for dropping their TCS spot.

 Should the above scenario happen, the open TCS spot will trickle down to the next eligible team at the qualifier in which the original TCS spot was earned.
 For example: should a team earn a TCS spot in Houston and then earn a Tour bid in Dallas, that team must accept the Tour bid and the TCS spot will trickle down to next eligible team from the Houston qualifier.